DaySpire Technical

 3. Cryptographic Deduplication & Audit Logs

-Every timecard edit or approval is logged to an immutable ledger append stream, giving corporate auditing departments complete confidence in billing integrity.
+Every timecard edit or approval is logged to an immutable ledger append stream, giving reviewers a traceable billing record.

 4. Threat Model & Security Scope

-We believe in absolute transparency about what DaySpire protects against and what it does not:
+We believe in clear transparency about what DaySpire protects against and what it does not:

 Protected Against